 After your death, your assets will be distributed as you have listed in the Trust.
 You have the right to make changes to the Trust while you are still alive.
 You can change the beneficiaries.
 To determine if this Trust is right for you and your family, please contact our office.

-Michael Martin, your Hudson Valley Estate Planning attorney will be happy to discuss the pros and cons with you.
+Michael Martin, your Dutchess County Estate Planning attorney will be happy to discuss the pros and cons with you.
 Contact us for a consultation.